Episode 22: The Art to Getting an Author Picture for Your Bio

 - You should make it memorable

 One thing to note about making it representative of your genre is not to go overboard or typecast yourself.
-You shouldn’t have to use an excessive number of props or background images to convey what kind of author you are.
+If you're a writer about the great outdoors, you might want to consider a wilderness shot next to your tent.
+But you shouldn’t have to use an excessive number of props or background images to convey what kind of author you are.

 AJ gives two tips in this episode about getting the most natural look to your photograph, and the first is getting a genuine smile.
 The way she does this with her clients is to ask them to think of someone they love.
 When they think of someone else, they’re not focused on themselves and tend to give a more genuine smile.

 The other tip she has for people posing for photographs is to remember to breathe.
 When you have shallow breaths, your body naturally tenses up, but when you are breathing deeply, you’re more relaxed.

 What we do is we hold our breath and we say, ‘I'm in control!
 Nothing bad can happen to me.’
 Actually, you're less in control when you're holding your breath, but we have that delusion, so I always recommend that you start out by breathing. — AJ Coots

 Once you know these tips and can practice them, your pictures will come out more natural and relaxed, yet still professional.
 Many authors fall into the trap of trying to do everything themselves, but going to experts in that field will save you a lot of time and effort in the long run.